dojo/framework/docs/en/testing/supplemental.md

 ## Assertion Templates

 Assertion Templates allow you to build expected render functions to pass to `h.expect()`.
-The idea behind Assertion Templates is to always assert against the entire render output, and modify portions of the assertion itself has needed.
+The idea behind Assertion Templates is to always assert against the entire render output, and modify portions of the assertion itself as needed.

 To use Assertion Templates first import the module: